vedph/epicod/docs/packhum.md

 - `date-phi`: the date as found in the note.
 - `date-txt`: the date's text in a conventional normal form (Cadmus).
 - `date-val`: the date's (approximate) numeric value.
-- `date-nan`: a non-numeric date, which cannot be expressed in the conventional normal form.
 - `reference`: zero or more references.

 All these metadata occur at most once per node, except for `reference`.